mikebgrep/forkapi/README.md

    - 📋 Schedule Meal plan application
    - 🤖 AI Scrape page to recipe (scrape functionality that save a recipe by given a valid url)
    - 🤖 AI Generate recipe from a given ingredients (returns valid links with the generated recipes)
+   - 🤖 AI Translate recipe to number of languages 🈹️

 ### Documentation
 You can sneek peek into  the [documentation](https://mikebgrep.github.io/forkapi/) of the API. \